Chart Color Schemes

 Matraville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Fourteen infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Notable ones include the Botany Cogeneration Plant in Matraville, Finucane Reserve Upgrade, Yorktown Parade and Fitzgerald Avenue Affordable Housing Redevelopment, and MOD 6 Chlorine Liquefaction Plant.
+Fourteen projects have been identified by AreaSearch as potentially impacting the area's performance.
+Among these key projects are Botany Cogeneration Plant in Matraville, Finucane Reserve Upgrade, Yorktown Parade and Fitzgerald Avenue Affordable Housing Redevelopment, and MOD 6 Chlorine Liquefaction Plant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.